 The Walk-In Clinic is designed to be a convenient alternative when you cannot get a same-day appointment with your own physician for an immediate healthcare need.
 The medical staff at the Walk-In Clinic will be ready to see you when your doctor cannot.
 Whether you have the sniffles, a sprain or an allergic reaction, we can give you the medical attention you need, when you need it.
 With extended hours, walk-in service, and lab and x-ray services on-site, it's ideal for those times when you can't plan ahead to get to the doctor.

 The wait times will depend on the volume of patients at any given time.
 Since no appointments are made, those volumes will be subject to some variation and patients are seen on a first come, first serve basis.

 The Walk-In Clinic medical staff (including physicians, physician assistants and nurse practitioners) is prepared and equipped to care for the usual illnesses treated in a primary care physician's office but will be open with extended hours when your primary care doctor's office would normally be closed.
-In the event your primary care doctor is booked, the Walk-In Clinic will be available to you without an appointment.
+In the event your primary care doctor is booked, the Walk-In Clinic is be available to you without an appointment*.